Many people with diabetes must take insulin to stay healthy. However, insulin therapy can cause a range of side effects.

 - "The injection site is not important."
 Where on the body a person inserts a needle or pen determines the speed at which insulin has an effect.
 This can be vital after meals when quick drops in blood glucose levels reduce the impact of the food.

 - "Insulin is addictive."
-Insulin is not an addictive or dangerous drug and is vital for any person whose pancreas does not produce insulin.
+Insulin is not an addictive drug and is vital for any person whose pancreas does not produce insulin.

 Talking to a doctor should put someone's mind at ease about any concerns or anxieties they have about insulin therapy.